SimBys/rust-http-server/final_report.md

     - Async programming with tokio felt smooth once the basics were in place.
     - Implementing a minimal TLS server gave strong insight into how HTTPS works.
 - What Didn’t Go So Well
-    - TLS and certificates were REALLY paniful — especially dealing with SANs and browser trust
+    - TLS and certificates were REALLY paniful — especially dealing with SANs and browser trust.
-    - Error handling with Result<T, Box\<dyn Error>> was sometimes verbose
+    - Error handling with Result<T, Box\<dyn Error>> was sometimes verbose.
     - More setup time was needed than with scripting languages or full-featured frameworks.
+    - The modular design made the codebase organized.
+- Possible Improvements
+    - Implementation of HTTP/2 (or even HTTP/3) for enhanced performance.
+    - More sophisticated request body parsing (e.g., multipart/form-data, streaming).
+    - A more advanced routing system (e.g., path parameters, route groups).
+    - Websocket support for real-time communication.